joshuaspence/Thesis/scripts/README.md

 scripts are **not** strictly used in the build process.

 # Scripts
+- **prerequisite.Makefile**: A common Makefile used for generating LaTeX files from raw data using `make`.
 - **spell_check.sh**: Locates all LaTeX source files and runs a spell check on each file.
 - **strip_comments.pl**: Removes C-style and C++-style comments from a file.